CNN TV

 I am convinced that as long as the Iraqi army thinks we are waiting in the wings to come back to their aid, the motivation to succeed is dramatically diminished.
 These soldiers don't have the same motivation as the bombers, terrorists, etc. That is common sense.
 But we will never get out of there if they don't succeed in assuming the responsibility.
 We are continuing to keep ourselves in the middle by being there, a lose/lose scenario.

-Cheryl June 30th, 2009 11:12 am ET
+June 30, 2009 at 11:12 am |

 If the Iraqi's have not figured out how to run their country by now they may never learn how and we can't babysit them forever.
 I wish them the best of wishes and Welcome our Troups Home.